on Dec 23, 2019, Updated Dec 19, 2021

-When the bars are finished, they don’t taste chocolatey.
+Once the bars are finished, they don’t taste chocolatey.
 I think the cocoa powder balances out all the cinnamon.

 With a cup of granulated sugar and a cup of butter, I use an electric mixer to cream them together until they are light and fluffy.

-At that point I mix in vanilla extract and an egg yolk—the white will come later in the recipe.
+At that point I mix in vanilla extract and an egg yolk—the egg white will come later in the recipe.

 Then I add in my dry ingredients to complete the dough.
 I have a hard time not sampling it!